Category: S

 🌎 Coordinates

-As of the 2010 census, the population of Saco was 18,482.
-The city has a diverse age range, with a median age of 40.5 years.
-The gender distribution is nearly equal, with females making up approximately 51.3% of the population.
-The racial makeup of the city is predominantly White, with a small percentage of the population being African American, Asian, and other races.
+As of the 2010 census, the population of Saint Albans was 6,918.
+The city has a diverse age range, with a median age of about 38 years.
+The racial makeup of the city is predominantly White, followed by a small percentage of African Americans, Asians, and other races.

 🏞️ Nature & Environment